引越しで選挙権が制限されない未来へ!訴訟 Toward a Future Where We Can Move — and Still Vote in National Elections! Lawsuit

 The right to vote in national elections is an important right guaranteed by the Constitution.

-Except when there are compelling reasons, the exercise of the right to vote should not be restricted.
+Except in cases of unavoidable circumstances, the exercise of the right to vote should not be restricted.

-② There should be no three-month requirement for voting in national elections.
+A "three-month requirement" should not be imposed on voting in national elections.

-The right to vote in local elections is given to those who have resided in the area for three months.
-This is thought to be because local elections place importance on local ties.
-In line with this requirement, a three-month requirement is also set for voter lists (this point was confirmed in Diet responses).
+The right to vote in local elections is granted to those who have resided in the area for three months.
+This is thought to be because local ties are considered important in local elections.
+In line with this requirement, a three-month residency requirement is also set for the voter registration list (this point has also been confirmed in parliamentary responses).

-Under the current system, a common voter roll is used for national and local elections.
+Under the current system, a common electoral register is used for both national and local elections.

-Therefore, the system is set up so that if a person's resident registration has not been up to three months old, they are effectively unable to exercise their right to vote in national elections.
-Since the right to vote in national elections is a right granted to all citizens aged 18 or over, its exercise should not be affected by the requirements established for local elections.
+Therefore, if a person's resident registration record is less than three months old, they are effectively unable to exercise their right to vote in national elections.
+Since the right to vote in national elections is a right granted to all citizens aged 18 and over, its exercise should not be influenced by the requirements established for local elections.

-3) The "three-month requirement" should not be imposed when moving within the same prefecture.
+The "three-month requirement" should not be imposed when a person moves within the same prefecture.

-The establishment of the Basic Resident Register Network in 1990 made it easier for the government to track relocations.
-In particular, a 2016 legal amendment made it clear that the government can accurately track multiple relocations within the same prefecture and can calculate the total period before and after each relocation.
+With the establishment of the Basic Resident Register Network in 1990, it became easier for the government to track people's moves.
+In particular, the 2016 legal amendment made it clear that the government can accurately track multiple moves within the same prefecture and consider the periods before and after those moves together.

 My first move was within Tokyo.

-If the relocation is within the same prefecture, it would have been possible to count the period of residence before and after the relocation and remove the person from the voter roll four months after the last relocation.
-The current system is problematic in that it does not count the period of residence even if the relocation is within the same prefecture.
+In the case of relocation within the same prefecture, it was possible, for administrative purposes, to total the periods of residence before and after the move and remove the person from the voter register four months after the last place of residence.
+The current system is problematic because it does not total the periods of residence even when relocating within the same prefecture.

-4 ) The government has been aware of the problem for over eight years, but has ignored it.
+The government had been aware of the problem for over eight years, but neglected to address it.

-The government has been aware of this problem – that people who have moved multiple times cannot vote in national elections – for at least eight years now, as is clear from the purpose of the 2016 amendment to the Public Offices Election Act and from comments made by lawmakers during deliberations.
+The government was aware of this issue—that people who have moved multiple times are unable to vote in national elections—at least eight years ago.
+This is evident from the intent behind the 2016 amendment to the Public Offices Election Act and from the statements made by lawmakers during the deliberations.

-However, no improvements have been made to the system to this day.
-The reason I was unable to exercise my right to vote this time is because the Diet, while recognizing the problem, did not make the necessary legal reforms.
+However, no improvements have been made to the system, and this situation continues to this day.
+The reason I was unable to exercise my right to vote this time is because the Diet recognized the problem but failed to make the necessary legal amendments.

-This is an issue that anyone can become involved in, any number of times, if they move multiple times.
+This is a problem that anyone can become involved in multiple times, especially if they move multiple times.

-Although the right to vote in national elections is granted to all citizens, under the current system, simply transferring one's residence registration to suit one's living conditions will restrict that right.
+Although the right to vote in national elections is granted to all citizens, under the current system, simply moving one's residence registration to reflect their actual living situation can restrict that right.

-In modern times, it is no longer unusual for people to move multiple times in a short period of time for various reasons, such as continuing education, transferring schools, finding employment, transferring jobs, getting married, getting divorced, caring for elderly relatives, etc. In other words, this problem is not just a one-time misfortune for a specific person, but a social issue that affects the entire nation.
+In modern times, it's no longer unusual for people to move multiple times in a short period due to various reasons such as entering higher education, changing schools, finding a job, being transferred, getting married, getting divorced, or caring for elderly family members.
+In other words, this issue is not just a one-time misfortune for a specific person, but a societal problem that affects the entire nation.

-This lawsuit is an important step in highlighting these systemic problems and encouraging improvements to the system so that everyone can participate in politics.
-Participation in national elections is at the very core of democracy, and this issue is not someone else's concern.
-We believe that this lawsuit has great social significance in realizing a society in which more people can reliably participate in elections.
+This lawsuit highlights these systemic problems and represents an important step towards improving the system to allow everyone to participate in politics.
+Participation in national elections is fundamental to democracy, and this issue is not something that can be ignored.
+We believe this lawsuit has great social significance in realizing a society where more people can reliably participate in elections.

 Plaintiff's thoughts

-This time, I was very confused to learn that no matter how hard I try, there are times when I am not legally allowed to vote.
+I was deeply confused to learn that there are times when, no matter how hard you try, you are not legally allowed to vote.

-When I was in college, I initially kept my residence registration at my parents' home, but I felt uncomfortable having to vote at the address of my parents' home, where I don't actually live, and not being able to vote at the address where I do.
-This made me reexamine my political participation and consider the convenience of participating in elections, and after considering this, I moved my residence registration to reflect my actual lifestyle.
-I have voted in national elections up to now, and I intended to vote in the upcoming House of Councillors election.
-I could not accept a situation where I was deprived of the opportunity to participate in politics just by having my residence registration copied to match my place of residence, as in this case.
+During my university years, I initially kept my residency registration at my parents' home.
+However, I felt uncomfortable having to vote at my parents' address, where I didn't actually live, and not being able to vote at my actual place of residence.
+This led me to re-examine my approach to political participation and, considering the convenience of election participation, I moved my residency registration to reflect my actual living situation.
+I have voted in national elections up until now, and I intended to vote in this House of Councillors election as well.
+I could not accept being deprived of the opportunity to participate in politics simply because I moved my residency registration to reflect my place of residence.

-The election commission told me that it would be difficult for busy people like me who move frequently in a short space of time to participate in the election.
-I felt that they were assuming that people who move frequently don't fit into society and therefore don't need to exercise their right to vote.
-Not being able to vote made me feel alienated from social interactions and denied my value.
-Depriving people of the opportunity to exercise their right to vote is a serious problem that denies people's dignity.
+The election commission told me that it would be difficult for someone as busy as me, who moves frequently in a short period of time, to participate in the election.
+I felt like they were assuming that people who move often are unable to integrate into society and therefore don't deserve to exercise their right to vote.
+Because I couldn't vote, I felt alienated from social interaction and that my worth was being denied.
+Depriving people of the opportunity to exercise their right to vote is a serious problem that denies human dignity.

-As long as the current system continues, situations will continue to occur in which a certain number of citizens are unable to exercise their right to vote.
-This is an issue that we cannot overlook.
+As long as the current system remains in place, a certain number of citizens will continue to be unable to exercise their right to vote.
+This problem absolutely cannot be overlooked.

-If you have moved multiple times in a short period of time, or if you have actually been unable to exercise your right to vote in a national election, we would appreciate it if you could contact us.
+If you have moved multiple times in a short period of time, or if you have actually been unable to exercise your right to vote in a national election, please contact us.

 Message from the lawyer

-When we shop at the supermarket, we pay and receive our products.
+When you shop at a supermarket, you pay for your goods and receive them.
 Cars drive on the left side of the road.
 Parents send their children to school.
-The fact that marriage is between a man and a woman, that we pay taxes, and that married couples have the same surname are all "promises" made by this society.
+Marriage being between a man and a woman, us paying taxes, and married couples sharing the same last name—all of these are "agreements" of this society.

-If people who move frequently for work or family reasons cannot participate in elections, then the way our society makes promises is unfair.
-To ensure that the society envisioned by law is fair for everyone, we must first make the electoral system fair.
-We would appreciate your help in making this a reality.
+If people who have to move frequently due to work or family circumstances are unable to participate in elections, then the way society makes its promises is unfair.
+To ensure that the society envisioned by law is fair for everyone, we must first make the election system fair.
+I would greatly appreciate your support in achieving this.

-Your understanding will help us raise awareness of this issue and improve the system.
+Your understanding will help bring this issue to the attention of society and improve the system.

 Through litigation, we will work towards realizing a fair electoral system.